inz1981/MediaMachinery/README.md

 Now, the Kodi shall be run upon startup of the machine.
 All the docker services are run in the background.
-Once the docker services are started the shall be reached through the web interfaces on the private network.
+Once the docker services are started they shall be reached through the web interfaces on the private network.
 The purpose of these services is to look for new TV-Series/Movies that the user is subscribed to.
 Once found, they are downloaded and once completed the Kodi (media player) is updated.